 - Gently stir in water a couple of TBSP at a time until the dough can form into a ball.

-- *This recipe creates enough for a double crust.
-You can keep the dough refrigerated for up to 3 days tightly wrapped or freeze for up to 3 months.
+- Tightly wrap the dough and keep refrigerated for up to 3 days or freeze for up to 3 months.